esamarathon/esas18-layouts/README.md

 For donation readers (the ones off camera), their group_id should be `donations`, and there should only be 1 position, which should be `reader`.

 For hosts (the ones on camera), their group_id should be `hosts`, and the available positions should be `left`, `midleft`, `middle`, `midright` and `right`.

+## API Endpoints

+These are mostly intended for using on a Stream Deck.

+`/api/playsponsorvideo` to trigger playing a sponsor video if applicable (the scene should be named `Sponsor Video`).
+`/api/changestctext` to cycle the Save the Children blurb that is on the host dashboard.